jamancio/prime-anchor-system/The_Prime_Anchor_System_1.0.md

 This law governs the rare cases where Law I fails, revealing that the exceptions are not random.

-**Conjecture**: When the closest prime to an anchor is at a composite distance k, this composite k will always be a product of small, odd prime numbers (e.g., 9, 15, 21, 25...).
+**Conjecture**: When the closest prime to an anchor is at a composite distance $k$, this composite k will always be a product of small, odd prime numbers (e.g., $9, 15, 21, 25...$).

 Evidence (from the first 100,000 prime pairs):
 The set of unique composite k values found in the counterexamples to Law I is: [9, 15, 21, 25, 27, 33, 35, 39, 45, 49, 51, 55, 57, 65].
-The prime factors of every number on this list are from the set {3, 5, 7, 11, 13, 17, 19}.
+The prime factors of every number on this list are from the set ${3, 5, 7, 11, 13, 17, 19}$.

 ## Law III: The Law of Hierarchical Correction

 This is the most critical part of the system, making it self-consistent.
 Its current form was discovered by analyzing a failure in an earlier, simpler version.

-My initial thought was that a "messy" prime could always be "corrected" by looking at the immediately adjacent anchors (S_{n-1} or S_{n+1}).
+My initial thought was that a "messy" prime could always be "corrected" by looking at the immediately adjacent anchors ($S_{n-1}$ or $S_{n+1}$).
 However, the testing code I wrote disproved this.
 By carefully analyzing the first failure, a deeper, hierarchical rule was revealed:

 **Conjecture**: Any prime q found at a "messy" composite distance from an anchor can always be resolved to a "clean" distance (1 or a prime) by expanding a search to nearby anchors.
 The system does this algorithmically:

-1. Radius 1: It first checks the immediately adjacent anchors (S_{n-1}, S_{n+1}).
+1. Radius 1: It first checks the immediately adjacent anchors ($S_{n-1}, S_{n+1}$).
 This resolves most cases.
-2. Radius 2+: If, and only if, a correction is not found, the protocol expands the search to the next set of anchors (S_{n-2}, S_{n+2}), and continues outwards until a resolution is found.
+2. Radius 2+: If, and only if, a correction is not found, the protocol expands the search to the next set of anchors ($S_{n-2}, S_{n+2}$), and continues outwards until a resolution is found.

-# The Code: prime_anchor_system_tester.py
+# The Code: prime-anchor-system.py

 This repository contains the Python script used to test and verify the entire system.
 It is designed to hunt for exceptions to Law I and then immediately test if the hierarchical Law of Correction holds true.